-Level I Level 2 Level 3 Measurements based on Measurements based on inputs Measurements based on quoted prices (unadjusted) in other than quoted prices included unobservable inputs for the active markets for identical in Level 1 that are observable for asset or liability. assets or liabilities that the the asset or liability, either directly / entity can access at the or indirectly. measurement date.
+Level 1 Level 2 Level 3 Measurements based on quoted prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurement date.
+Measurements based on inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly or indirectly. unobservable inputs for the asset or liability.